moomoo101/Taraminator_Server/README.md

 c.
 Use the provided script "Taraminate.sh" to install the API.

-sudo chmod +x Taraminate.sh
+sudo chmod +x taraminate.sh

-sudo ./Taraminate.sh
+sudo ./taraminate.sh

 #### 2. Compiling the server application
 a.
 Make sure you are in the main directory (Taraminator_Server)